ashleynilo/fprime/docs/documentation/user-manual/design/communication-adapter-interface.md

 statuses must be passed through.
 When no frame is produced, the communication adapter does not receive a frame and is incapable of producing a status. `Svc::Framer` must act appropriately in this case.

-!!! note
+> [!NOTE]
-    `Svc::Framer` must also pass through the initiation message from the communication adapter to start data flow.
+> `Svc::Framer` must also pass through the initiation message from the communication adapter to start data flow.

 ## Communication Adapter Protocol